Coin98 Price Tops $0.29 on Top Exchanges (C98)

 Coin98 Token Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Coin98 directly using US dollars.
-Investors seeking to trade Coin98 should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Coin98 directly using US dollars.
+Investors seeking to acquire Coin98 should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Coin98 using one of the aforementioned exchanges.

 Receive News & Updates for Coin98 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Coin98 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.